Position

 • Bachelor’s degree in Emergency Management, Public Administration, or a related field.

-• Strong understanding of emergency response protocols and disaster recovery planning.
+• Strong understanding of emergency management principles, practices, and procedures.

 Is becoming a Emergency Management Specialist a good career path?